Section 5 of the Federal Trade Commission Act (FTC Act) (15 USC 45) prohibits ‘‘unfair or deceptive acts or practices in or affecting commerce.’’

-From an information security perspective, "Unfair Acts or Practices" exist where something a business does: Causes or is likely to cause substantial injury to consumers, Cannot be reasonably avoided by consumers, and Is not outweighed by countervailing benefits to consumers or to competition.
+From an information security perspective, "Unfair Acts or Practices" exist where something a business does:

 The FTC's ability to come after businesses is pretty eye opening for most people (https://www.ftc.gov/about-ftc/what-we-do/enforcement-authority) and there is a long list of previous enforcement actions that can be found on the FTC's website (https://www.ftc.gov/news-events/media-resources/protecting-consumer-privacy/enforcing-privacy-promises).

 This is where a Written Information Security Program (WISP) from ComplianceForge.com can be very beneficial - if you are aligned with ISO or NIST, a WISP can help provide evidence of due care that your organization is aligned with industry best practices.
 By following those requirements, you will have the ability to prove due diligence.